tconfrey/BrainTool/index.md

 ---
 # The Topic Manager for your Online Life

-### Now with Bookmark Exchange and improved Tree editing!

 **Praise from users and the press:**
 - "Bring your bookmarks into the 21st century"